 As concerns, the proportion of positive to negative asylum decisions on first-time applications, the ratio (including decisions in favour of asylum and other asylum-related residence permits) was roughly one to three in the 1990s.
 Since 2000, the ratio has been around one to four, except in 2001, when the positive/negative ratio peaked at three to four.
 These figures mean that on average between 1990 and 2004, more than 25 per cent of all asylum seekers have been entitled to remain in Finland with some type of residence permit.

 In addition to approving asylum applications, the government sets annual refugee quotas that determine the ultimate number of forced migration-related entries to Finland per year.
 The quota, which varies between 500 and 750 refugees, is typically to protect people from the Middle East’s most conflict-torn areas.
-The government typically fulfils the quota through selecting vulnerable refugees from the region’s refugee camps.
+The government typically fulfils the quota by selecting vulnerable refugees from the region’s refugee camps.

 Other groups who have benefited from the refugee quota include the Chilean refugees of the early 1970s and Vietnamese “boat refugees” from Asian refugee camps in the 1980s.
-Also, special governmental measures have facilitated the entries of Bosnian refugees during the Bosnian war and Albanians during the Kosovo war.
+Also, special governmental measures have facilitated the entry of Bosnian refugees during the Bosnian war and Albanians during the Kosovo war.

 Citizenship Through Application and Multiple Citizenship

 Citizenship matters per se have not excited negative political passions in Finland.
-Rather, the application process delays that have been the subject of sometimes well-founded criticism.
+Rather, the application process delays have been the subject of sometimes well-founded criticism.
 Currently, the Directorate of Immigration has a target for reducing the time for a citizenship decision to less than 1.5 years.

 Generally, the citizenship legislation has been modernized, and the conditions for achieving citizenship are in line with other European countries.
 A foreigner may apply for Finnish citizenship if he or she is 18 years old, has no criminal record, is in satisfactory economic standing, and has a satisfactory command of either Finnish or Swedish, the official languages.